jdmonin/JSettlers2/Readme.md

 default values with a `jsserver.properties` file: Copy the sample file `src/main/bin/jsserver.properties.sample` to the same directory as `JSettlersServer.jar`, rename it to `jsserver.properties`, and edit properties as needed.
+For more details see the **jsserver.properties** section of this Readme.

 Remote users can simply start their clients as described there, and connect to your server's DNS name or IP address.